mlamoure/Fing-Device-Watch/README.md

 Configuration
 ---

-1. Create a copy of devicewatch.conf.sample and name it devicewatch.conf
+1. Create a copy of devicewatch.conf.sample and name it devicewatch.conf.
+Keep it in the same directory as devicewatch.js.

 2. Modify the new configuration file based on the instructions in the comments